ngagnon/flybywire/fly-protocol/spec.md

 Lists all the files under the given folder.
 Show the file name, file size, and last modified time.

+Instead of a folder, you could also pass a file name to get its size and last modified time.

 Supports wildcards: * and **.